Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

     * Add a new inbound security rule for Port 8080/TCP

-    You can also test from a new terminal session in the jumpbox
+    You can test the web app from a new terminal session in the jumpbox
     ```bash
     curl http://localhost:8080
     ```